Alternative Graph Neural Networks: Synergizing GEV Models and Deep Learning for Travel Mode Choice Modeling: Literature Review

-GNNs can potentially address the limitations above through its inherent network perspective.
-GNNs encompass three primary tasks, including node classification, link prediction, and graph classification \citep{hamiltonIntroduction2020}.
-GNNs employ a concept analogous to aggregation, specifically the message passing mechanism, which constitutes the core of GNNs \citep{corsoGraphNeuralNetworks2024}: Each node aggregates information from its neighboring nodes and updates its representation accordingly.
+GNNs can potentially be leveraged to enhance such DCM-DNN synergy because its graph representation and message passing algorithm reflect the algorithmic nature in GEV models, and yet such GEV-GNN synergy has never been investigated.
+In GNNs, the message passing mechanism constitutes the algorithmic core \citep{corsoGraphNeuralNetworks2024}: each node aggregates information from its neighboring nodes and updates its representation accordingly.
 Through multi-layer message passing, the model effectively captures long-range dependencies, enabling a more comprehensive understanding of the underlying graph structure.
-GATs learn the importance of neighboring alternatives through data-driven attention weights, while GCNs model alternative correlations using adjacency-based convolution and Laplacian regularization to enforce smoothness in node representations \citep{velickovicGraphAttentionNetworks2018, kipfSemiSupervisedClassificationGraph2017}.
-To handle the correlation between nodes, other GNN models with different message-passing mechanisms, such as Graph Isomorphism Network (GIN), Message Passing Neural Network (MPNN), and Principal Neighborhood Aggregation (PNA), have also emerged \citep{xuHowPowerfulAre2019,gilmerNeuralMessagePassing2017,corsoPrincipalNeighbourhoodAggregation2020}.
-In addition, \cite{youDesignSpaceGraph2020} systematically explored all possible combinations of GNN structures, constructing a 12-dimensional design space to combine diverse architectural components (e.g., aggregation functions, activation functions, layer connection methods, etc.).
+Typical GNN examples include Graph Attention Networks and Graph Convolutional Networks: Graph Attention Networks learn the importance of neighboring alternatives through data-driven attention weights, while Graph Convolutional Networks model alternative dependence using adjacency-based convolution and Laplacian regularization to enforce smoothness in node representations \citep{velickovicGraphAttentionNetworks2018, kipfSemiSupervisedClassificationGraph2017a}.
+GNNs also have vast hyperparameter space, enabling enormous model design potentials, as \cite{youDesignSpaceGraph2020} constructed a 12-dimensional design space to combine diverse architectural components (e.g., aggregation functions, activation functions, layer connection methods, etc.).
+Different from feedforward neural networks capturing input dependency only implicitly, GNNs use graph topology to explicitly represent the dependence among nodes.
+Such capabilities of graph representation have been used for travel demand prediction and choice modeling \citep{liGraphNeuralNetwork2022,fanGraphGuidedNeuralNetwork2023,tomlinsonGraphbasedMethodsDiscrete2024,villarragaDesigningGraphConvolutional2025a}.
+However, in previous choice modeling studies, graph structures mainly describe individuals’ social networks, while the alternative dependence through the graph representation has largely been overlooked. \cite{chengGraphNeuralNetworks2025} is, to our knowledge, the only prior work that applied GNN to capture alternative dependence.
+Nonetheless, our study tackles a smaller alternative set in travel mode choice, as opposed to residential location \citep{chengGraphNeuralNetworks2025}, which enables us to conduct a more nuanced analysis of graph-based interpretation and substitution patterns in the Alt-GNN framework.
+Overall, the integration of GNNs and GEV models remains largely an open research question, warranting further exploration.